 In absence of a provision to the contrary in the Articles of Incorporation, such officers may be replaced at any time by a resolution adopted by the majority of the members of the Board of Directors or shareholders.
 If there is a change to the Officers / Directors, minutes must be recorded at the Panama Public Registry to be legally binding.

 Due to the fact that the names of the 3 Directors / Officers must be recorded at the Panama Public Registry, some clients prefer to have an appointed nominee board and to control the corporation without disclosing the identity of the shareholders or real owners.
-Mata & Pitti Attorneys at Law provide this service.
-In this case, the 3 Directors appointed would be from our staff and will not participate in any way in the activities of the corporation.
+Our law firm could provide this service.
+In this case, the 3 Directors appointed would be from our office.

 The only payment that Panama Offshore Corporations are required to pay annually is the Annual Franchise Tax of US$ 300.00.
-Additionally, our firm fees for being the Resident Agent of the Corporations are US$ 250 per year.
+Additionally, our firm fees for being the Resident Agent of the Corporations are US$ 350 per year.ds.

 Get a Consultation

-Is this the right move for you company?
+Is this the right move for your operations?
 Is it time to take some of your business offshore?

-This brief description of the elements of a Panama corporation should give you a basic understanding of how they work, you can contact the specialists at Mata & Pitti Attorneys at Law for a consultation on our services and how we can help you reach your corporate goals.
+This brief description of the elements of a Panama corporation should give you a basic understanding of how they work, you can contact the specialists at Mata & Pitti for a consultation on our services and how we can help you reach your corporate goals.